Vampiro: Other media

 During the height of his wrestling career in Mexico, Hodgkinson starred in an action film entitled Guerrero De La Noche, which was similar to the El Santo films of the 1960s and 1970s.
 He has also made a cameo appearance on Vanilla Ice's Bi-Polar as well as recording an intro to Psychopathic Records Twiztid's "Maniac Killa".

 Vampiro was also featured in the video game WCW Backstage Assault, Backyard Wrestling 2: There Goes the Neighborhood and Lucha Libre AAA: Héroes del Ring.

 The documentary film Vampiro: Angel, Devil, Hero was produced by Odessa Filmworks and Zed Jamaica and screened in Canada on November 12, 2008.

 As of 2011, Hodgkinson made occasional appearances on the Mexican show Extranormal, which deals with paranormal activities in the world.
 He made his acting debut in La Mujer de Judas, 2012 telenovela produced by TV Azteca.
 Hodgkinson also appeared on Fuse's ICP Theater as a heckler to the Insane Clown Posse.

 In 2020, a Canadian documentary "Nail In The Coffin: The Fall and Rise of Vampiro" was released by Epic Pictures, featuring Vampiro and his daughter.

 Music

 Vampiro made his debut on the album Freek Show by the band Twiztid on the track "Maniac Killa" where he recorded the introduction of the song.

 On the Insane Clown Posse album Forgotten Freshness Volume 3 the spitball recording for that intro on the Twiztid album was released as one of the gag tracks on the CD.

 In 2006, Hodgkinson formed the industrial metal band, Droch Fhoula.
 In January 2007, Carpatos Records released the band's debut maxi-single Alter Deus.
-A year later in June of 2008, the band released its first 6-track EP under the same title as the single.
+A year later in June 2008, the band released its first 6-track EP under the same title as the single.